masoncfrancis/CS3450-5-App/README.md

 ## Unit Testing Instructions

-Django uses Python unittest.
-Backend will be unit tested, front end will not be.
+Unit testing will be carried out using Python's unittest.
+We will unit test the back end code.
+The front end will not be unit tested.

-Unit testing will be completed before submitting pull requests.
+As a best practice, unit testing will be completed before submitting pull requests.

 ## System Testing Instructions